kojix2/cry-wasm/README.md

 | `String`                                                                                                                  | `String`                            |
 | `Void`                                                                                                                    | `Nil`                               |

+Note: Why is `Symbol` not supported?
-Note: In the Crystal language, Symbol is converted to an integer at compile time, so there is no way to get Symbol from a String; use `String` instead of `Symbol`.
+In the Crystal language, Symbol is converted to an integer at compile time, so there is no way to get Symbol from a String; use `String` instead of `Symbol`.

 ## Installation